cehune/mckalechung/README.md

 ========

 ## first year mechatronics engineering student at the university of waterloo
-## incoming test automation intern at FORD
+## incoming test automation intern at Ford

 * I like creative programming, robotics, and illustration!
 * Interested in UX, animation, Machine Learning, computer graphics